Explosion Injuries and Fatalities

 Brain Injuries Due to Explosions

 According to the Centers for Disease Control’s (CDC) website, brain injuries can occur without physical impact to the head.
-The primary blast wave is the most destructive form of energy released by an explosion.
-The blast wave can cause injuries to the ear, lungs, brain, and other parts of the body.
+The primary blast wave is the most destructive energy released by an explosion.
+The blast wave can cause ear, lung, brain, and other body parts injuries.

-Concussions as a result of blasts are caused by a blow to the head or sudden acceleration of the head.
+A blow to the head or sudden acceleration of the head causes concussions due to blasts.
 They are more likely to happen if you are near an explosion or if you were thrown into something while being near an explosion.
 If a concussion is not treated correctly it will lead to long-term disabilities such as headaches and memory loss.

 Explosions Are Unexpected